eastbanctechru/e2e4/README.md

 [![devDependency Status](https://david-dm.org/fshchudlo/e2e4/dev-status.svg)](https://david-dm.org/fshchudlo/e2e4#info=devDependencies)

 Set of base classes and utilities to build unobtrusive list models.
-This is used as abstract codebase to implement bridges from client side frameworks like [Angular](https://angular.io/) or [Aurelia](http://www.aurelia.io/)
+This library is used as abstract codebase to implement bridges from client side frameworks [Angular](https://angular.io/) and [Aurelia](http://www.aurelia.io/)

-## How to build this
+## How to build the project

 To build the project, follow these steps:
 1. Ensure that [NodeJS](http://nodejs.org/) is installed.
 This provides the platform on which the build tooling runs.